Best Sydney Autumn Eats 2026: Restaurants, Bars and Events

 For something more substantial, the chicken and leek pie and Ruffle Farm mushroom risotto round out the colder-weather options.

-Where: The Morrison, 225 George Street, Sydney CBD
+Where: 225 George Street, Sydney CBD

 When: Available now